raspberrypilearning/getting-started-web-dev/en/step_7.md

 ## Add fonts and text elements

-Choose fonts to use on your webpage:
+Choose fonts to use on your webpage.

 ![All of the fonts available in the starter project.
 Each font title is written using the font style.](images/font-examples.png)